victorcolonfigueroa/holbertonschool-shell/basics/README.md

 Script 9 deletes directory /tmp/my_first_directory
-script 10 takes you back to your previous directory scritp 11 give you a list of all files (even hidden files) and of the parent and of the working diretory
+script 10 takes you back to your previous directory scritp 11 give you a list of all files (even hidden files) and of the parent and of the working diretory Script 12 will show you the file type of iamafile